SearchGo-Cloud-Solution/sonarqube/README.md

     - SONAR_TOKEN=sqp_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 # Running analysis
+1. Run as current user `sonar-scanner PROJECT_VERSION` in the root directory of the project:
+    - PROJECT_VERSION: version of the project to be analyzed.
+Allowing to identify the version of the project in the sonar interface.

+# Running analysis automatically before each push
-1. Run as current user `sonar-scanner` in the root directory of the project.
+1. Run as current user `cp pre-push .git/hooks/pre-push` in the root directory of the project.
+2. Run as current user `chmod +x .git/hooks/pre-push` in the root directory of the project.